tum-ewk/lemlab/docs/01_Introduction_to_LEMs.rst

 (ts_delivery) labelled as the period between td and td + T. We usually use 15 minute windows (T=900s), as the German electricity market is divided into 15 minute periods.
 During this time, the physical flow of energy takes place.
-All other activities either take place between market opening, td - tO, and the beginning of the ts_delivery in question, td, and are known as **pre-exchange-activities**, or they take place after delivery, which case they are known as **settlement** activities.
+All other activities either take place between market opening, td - tO, and the beginning of the ts_delivery in question, td, and are known as **pre-exchange-activities**, or they take place after delivery, in which case they are known as **settlement** activities.
 Examples of pre-exchange activities are forecasting of demand and energy trading, while settlement activites include meter value logging, market settlement and balancing energy settlement.

 .. image:: images/lem_timeline_detailed.png
-    :width: 450px
+    :width: 600px
     :align: center
-    :height: 204px
+    :height: 268px
     :alt: Detailed timeline for a generalized LEM

 The above figure shows a slightly more detailed timeline.
 We see pre-clearing activities taking place during each of *n*